Marin Poetry Center

 Qualifications

-Youth Ambassador candidates should be between the ages of 13 and 19 and demonstrate an interest in poetry, community, and social change.
-In appointing a Youth Ambassador, MPC will consider the quality of the candidate’s written-word or spoken-word poetry, as well as the candidate’s history of leadership or participation in community events with literary, environmental, and/or social justice focus.
-MPC may conduct its own candidate search process or seek applications or additional information from candidates.
-It is MPC’s intention to seek Youth Ambassadors from diverse backgrounds who live throughout the Bay Area (not limited to Marin County).
+Candidates should be between the ages of 13 and 19 (incoming high school, college, or gap year), currently reside in Marin County, and demonstrate an interest in poetry, community, and social change.
+In appointing a Youth Poet Laureate and Ambassador, the Marin YPL Program will consider the quality of the candidate’s written-word and/or spoken-word poetry, as well as the candidate’s history of leadership or participation in community events with literary, environmental, and/or social justice focus.
+The Marin YPL Program may seek additional information from candidates or conduct interviews during the review process.

 Application